erin-atkinson/FrontalInstabilities/notes/0-Introduction.md

   [e9467ef8] GLMakie v0.12.0
   [9e8cae18] Oceananigans v0.100.6
 ```

-Those new to Julia can follow the instructions below.
+To keep setup as simple as possible, this module does not use computational notebooks or assume you have an IDE set up for Julia.
+Those new to Julia can follow the instructions below to install and configure it.

 ## Installing Julia
 Installation instructions are available at https://julialang.org/install/.
 The recommended method is to install `juliaup` which is a command-line utility.
 Then you should be able to run it from the terminal
 ```bash